CageCode/World-Food-Ecosystems/practical4/intro.md

 Aeolian processes and weathering processes
 Fluvial processes and mass movement processes

+The Boreal forest, which can also occur in high mountains, is dominated by conifer trees.
+Go to the map of life https://mol.orgLinks to an external site.
+Select patterns, species richness and rarity, and go to the species groep conifers.
+You can see that conifer diversity is higher on the west coast of the USA than in the mountains of Switzerland.
+Why is this? the area in the USA is drier
+The mountains are higher in the USA the soils are volcanic in the USA because the mountains in the USA are located Nort-South

 All indices were reclassified into five precentile break-classes and combined into a summed geodiversity index at 10 × 10 km resolution.